MarkNahabedian/RoseEngine.jl/README.md

 composed.
 Application of the outermost function would determine the center point (and thus a coordinate transformation) for the next function.
 The innermost composed function would plot a point.

+The above is an aspirational description of this package.
+See the documentation for a description of what is implemented.